Property Assessed Clean Energy (PACE) Loss Reserve Program

 PACENation also administers a PACE jurisdiction map with information on PACE programs throughout the country.

-Public Resources Code Section 26061(d) limits the Program to covering residential properties of three units or fewer.
+Section 26061(d) of the Public Resources Code limits the PACE Loss Reserve Program to residential properties of three units or fewer.

-The Program currently covers financings for energy or water efficiency improvements, electric vehicle charging infrastructure, or clean energy improvements.
+The PACE Loss Reserve Program currently covers financings for energy or water efficiency improvements, electric vehicle charging infrastructure, or clean energy improvements.

-Each eligible financing originated by an enrolled PACE administrator and included in its semi-annual reports may be covered by the Loss Reserve.
-Additionally, PACE administrators that applied to the Program on or before June 9, 2014, were allowed to have their entire existing portfolios included under the Loss Reserve to maximize the Program’s effectiveness.
-To allow new PACE programs (created on or after March 10, 2014) to enroll in the Program without delaying their operations, the Loss Reserve also covers financings originated up to 30 days before their Program enrollment date.
+Each eligible financing originated by an enrolled PACE administrator and included in its semi-annual reports may be covered by the PACE Loss Reserve.
+Additionally, PACE administrators that applied to the PACE Loss Reserve Program on or before June 9, 2014, were allowed to have their entire existing portfolios included under the Loss Reserve to maximize the PACE Loss Reserve Program’s effectiveness.
+To allow new PACE programs (created on or after March 10, 2014) to enroll in the Program without delaying their operations, the PACE Loss Reserve also covers financings originated up to 30 days before their PACE Loss Reserve Program enrollment date.

-Financings enrolled in the Program may be covered by the Loss Reserve for the duration of their term, or until the Loss Reserve is exhausted.
+Financings enrolled in the PACE Loss Reserve Program may be covered by the PACE Loss Reserve for the duration of their term, or until the PACE Loss Reserve is exhausted.

 Enrolled PACE programs must submit reports on October 1st detailing activity from January 1st through June 30th of the same year, and on March 1st detailing activity from July 1st through December 30th of the previous year.

-Effective January 30, 2015, CAEATFA has suspended the Program’s administrative fee.
+Effective January 30, 2015, CAEATFA has suspended the PACE Loss Reserve Program’s administrative fee.

-Through Program applications, CAEATFA collects the following information:
+Through PACE Loss Reserve Program applications, CAEATFA collects the following information:

 - Program policies;